The Debt Ceiling and Deficit Spending

 Flexibility vs. Fiscal Fights

-The debt ceiling limits the amount that the U.S. Treasury can borrow to meet financial obligations already authorized by Congress.
-It does not authorize future spending.
-However, beginning with the bitter battle of 2011, it has been used as leverage for partisan negotiations over government spending.
-With the White House and the House of Representatives — which must authorize spending — held by different parties, this year’s negotiations could be particularly difficult.
+The debt ceiling limits how much the Treasury can borrow to meet financial obligations already authorized by Congress.
+It does not approve new spending.
+However, since 2011, the ceiling has often been used as leverage in partisan negotiations over government spending.
+With the White House and the House of Representatives controlled by different parties, this year’s negotiations could be particularly challenging.

 Potential Consequences